 The Berlin Team

-Noa is a Director of Data Science at AUTO1 Group.
-She uses storytelling techniques to foster a data culture, communicate insights and strengthen data science as an effective organisational function.
+Noa is a Freelance Data Scientist and Analytics Consultant.
+She uses storytelling to foster a data culture, communicate insights and strengthen data science as an effective organizational function.
 She studied Physics, Business and Economics and brought her expertise in research and decision making to various industries.
 Noa is a Co-organizer of R-Ladies Berlin, Organizer of satRday Berlin 2019 conference, and a Member of FORWARDS and the R-Consortium Diversity and Inclusion Working Group.

 Emily is a data explorer who loves working in a quantitative environment.
 With a PhD focused on modelling and predicting material structures and experience as an engineering consultant she is keen to transfer her capabilities to a career in data science.
 Emily has strong statistical and analytical skills with over 10 years work experience in extracting patterns, figuring out and presenting data.
 Her dream job is to work as a data scientist in a Berlin-based team – in the meantime she’s helping organise events with WiMLDS to meet and learn from like-minded data professionals.

 Christina is a data scientist at N26, a leading mobile only bank based in Berlin with over 1 million customers.
 Her current focus is using machine learning and artificial intelligence to enhance customer experience, helping N26 on its journey to becoming the smart bank which customers love to use.
 Prior to N26, CJ spent 12 years working as an academic, researching the evolutionary processes that drive parasites to adapt to organisms.
 Her experiences in academia lend a fresh perspective when considering how machine learning can be utilized in banking